kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 optional arguments:
-  -h, --help            show this help message and exit -b BIN_INPUT, --bin_input BIN_INPUT
+  -h, --help            show this help message and exit -j JSON_OPTIONS, --json_options JSON_OPTIONS
+                        JSON file holding the command line options.
+                        NOTE: using this option will ignore all other provided options.
+  -b BIN_INPUT, --bin_input BIN_INPUT
                         file to specify the format and dimensions of the binary inputs -c {before,none}, --clear {before,none}